Jere Beasley: Private practice

-After a strong but unsuccessful push to win the governor's office during the 1978 election, Beasley left politics.
-He and his wife, Sara, were at peace with the outcome.
-Determined to pay all the political campaign's financial obligations, the Beasleys realized it was time for Jere Beasley to return to practicing law.
-With no offers on the table from existing firms, the option they were left with was for Beasley to start his own, new firm.
-After seeking the advice of his friend and mentor, the esteemed civil rights leader and Federal Judge Frank M. Johnson, Beasley was clear about his calling and the purpose of the firm.
+In 1978, Jere Beasley ran for governor, but his campaign was unsuccessful.
+He decided to leave politics and return to practicing law.
+After seeking advice from his friend and mentor, the civil rights leader and Federal Judge, Frank M. Johnson, he decided to start his new firm.
+Beasley was clear about his calling and the purpose of the firm.
 His new practice would be a safe harbor for those who need help.
-He would do what many lawyers refused to do at the time – take on powerful corporate interests on behalf of consumers and hard-working employees, or “the little man” as others have described.
+He would do what many lawyers refused to do at the time – take on powerful corporate interests for consumers and hard-working employees, or “the little man” as others have described.

-Founded on the principle of “helping those who need it most,” the firm was established to provide legal service to both individuals and businesses who have been wronged by no act of their own.
+Founded on the principle of “helping those who need it most,” the firm was established to provide legal service to individuals and businesses whom no act of their own has wronged.
 That principle still serves as the bedrock for the firm's work.
-The firm, which is known today as Beasley, Allen, Crow, Methvin, Portis & Miles, P.C., has grown to more than 85 attorneys in Atlanta, Georgia; Dallas, Texas; Mobile, Alabama; and Montgomery, Alabama and more than 200 support staff including full-time nurses, investigators, computer specialists, technologists, a marketing department, and a comprehensive trial graphics team.
+The firm, known today as Beasley, Allen, Crow, Methvin, Portis & Miles, P.C., has grown to more than 90 attorneys in Atlanta, Georgia; Mobile, Alabama; and Montgomery, Alabama and more than 200 support staff.
 On Jan.
-7, 2019, Beasley Allen celebrated its 40th anniversary.
+7, 2024, Beasley Allen celebrated its 45th anniversary.

 Beasley is noted as a trial lawyer, and his firm has a national reputation for winning major awards for its clients.